Searching for a skin secret? These Collagen Rich Foods could be the missing link in your natural beauty regimen!

 Vitamin C serums have long been touted as the best way to brighten a muddied or aging complexion, but ingesting it will benefit your body much more.
 In fact, this powerful antioxidant is necessary for pre-production of collagen.
 Vitamin C connects amino acids, prepackaging ingredients vital to the formation of collagen proteins.
 Furthermore, this common vitamin is helps protect against harmful pollutants in the air.
 Antioxidants found in vitamin C help bolster both skin and internal immunity alike.
 Don’t stop at citrus.
-Bell peppers, tomatoes, guava, kiwi, and black currants are all rich with this collagen boosting vitamin.
+Bell peppers, tomatoes, guava, kiwi, and black currants are all collagen rich foods with this much-needed vitamin.

 As human beings, we have the unique option to use food for prescriptive purposes.
 A nutrient-rich diet and daily vitamin supplementation paired with regular exercise will never lead you astray whether your goals are cosmetic or health related.
 Read more on other collagen rich foods and the studies that back all of their benefits!
 As always, consult a doctor or nutritionist for more specific guidelines on how you can harness your health through your diet.